Ibrahimmohammedevuti/Binance-Spot-Trading-Bot/README.md

 -  portfolio rebalancing
 -  diversification
 - continuously scan all USDT coins pairs with high  volume and velocities for strategy opportunities.

+- INSTALL THE FOLLOWING MODULES TO USE THE BOT:
+- ccxt
+- python-telegram-bot
+- telegram